 sanver.com.mx Listed by incransom Ransomware Group

 On May 4, 2026, Mexican hardware wholesaler Sanver Forte appeared on the leak site of the ransomware group Incransom.
-The company, which serves customers across northeastern, central, and Bajío regions of Mexico, had internal files exfiltrated after a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone who has done business with the firm — from contractors buying construction supplies to families purchasing home hardware — may now have personal or financial details at risk.
+The company, which serves customers across northeastern, central, and Bajío regions of Mexico, is claimed to have had internal files exfiltrated after a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone who has done business with the firm — from contractors buying construction supplies to families purchasing home hardware — may now have personal or financial details at risk.

 Public reporting indicates that Sanver Forte suffered a ransomware incident in which attackers gained access to internal systems and exfiltrated files.
 The data was later published on Incransom’s leak site.
 Available details describe the company as a 30-year-old distributor of hardware and construction materials, but specific records exposed — such as customer invoices, employee information, or contact databases — have not been itemized in initial disclosures.
 The incident follows the group’s typical pattern of stealing data before encrypting systems and then threatening public release unless a ransom is paid.